-During the preparation of this Neighbourhood Development Plan, there were only three councillors in office, which is the absolute minimum for a quorum where decisions can be made during a council meeting.
+During the preparation of this Neighbourhood Plan, there were only three councillors in office, which is the absolute minimum for a quorum where decisions can be made during a council meeting.
 An absence of a councillor would cancel the meeting and prevent any business being conducted in relation to the items on the agenda.
 This is simply not sustainable in terms of delivering basic duties and obligations of the council and aspirations of the community.

-In a similar manner, the wellbeing of the community is entirely dependent on the participation of its residents in both the existing community activities and the input and development of initiatives for new activities, in order to sustain the community spirit.
+In a similar manner, the wellbeing of the community and the community spirit is entirely dependent on the participation of its residents in the existing community activities and initiatives for new activities for sustaining the community spirit.
 There is a core of volunteers in Bearley who always participate in almost all community events.
 However, as years go by, there needs to be constant inflow of additional volunteers to enable a sustainable and thriving community spirit.
 The inflow of volunteers ensures efficient use of available facilities for the community benefit and the addition of new activities and facilities enriching the community experience and feeling of care for all age groups within the community.